Design Thinking: A Complete Framework for Creative Problem Solving

 Published on infinitejc.com | March 15, 2026

 Design thinking is a human-centered approach to problem solving that has moved from design studios into boardrooms, government agencies, hospitals, and schools.
 Its power lies in starting with deep understanding of human needs rather than jumping immediately to solutions — a discipline that consistently produces more innovative and viable outcomes than traditional analytical approaches.
+At Infinite JC, our innovation consulting practice is built on design thinking principles that have guided breakthroughs across dozens of industries.

 The Five Stages of Design Thinking